 What’s that you say?
 How can you get hold of a copy?
 Good question.
 As ever, the best thing to do is to order it from your favourite bookseller.
 You can also get it directly from the publisher here.
 I’ve defaced 250 first editions with my ugly and erratic signature, so the initial batch they send out will be these ones.
-Our friends at the Big Green Bookshop have a pile of signed firsts too, and you can find them here.
+Our friends at the Big Green Bookshop have a pile of signed firsts too, and you can find them here [UPDATE: the numbered copies have sold out].
 If you don’t get a signed copy, don’t cry – it’s a really great edition, with illustrations by Port Talbot’s mighty Andrea Joseph, and if anything my signature spoils it.
 I’m really chuffed with how it’s turned out.
 Here it is, in case you were wondering what it looks like:

 It’s light comic fiction, a knockabout romp intended only to entertain.
 I hope I’ve made it an enjoyable read.
 I certainly enjoyed writing it – I had to keep myself amused somehow.
 I’ve been working flat out in the day job (they tell me I’m a key worker – who knew?) and 100% of this book was written while lying on the bed in the evenings, barely able to move.
 My battle with the biz had reached a spirit-crushing new low, so I put all that on a back burner and got on with this instead.
 Before long I realised I was still battling the biz, just from a different angle – it turns out there’s more than one way to strangle a weasel.